 Yep, morning routine – something that you do on auto-pilot every single morning, immediately after waking.
-By deliberately noticing, improving, and then automating the daily habits and routines that you have each morning, you can improve your life – and the morning routine does much of the heavy lifting for you.
+You see, by deliberately noticing, improving, and then automating the daily habits and routines that you have each morning, you can improve your life.
+Best of all, a good morning routine does much of the heavy lifting for you.

-Start the day well, and you tend to end the day well.
+After all, if you start the day well, you tend to end the day well.

-Start the day randomly, with your work, health, and personal development reliant on willpower, other people, or sheer luck, and you leave your success entirely up to chance.
+But if you start the day randomly, with your work, health, and personal development reliant on willpower, other people, or sheer luck?
+Well, then you leave your success entirely up to chance.